Towards Atoms of Large Language Models: Related Work

 \section{Related Work}

-\textbf{Neurons.} Early interpretability studies considered neurons as the smallest computational units in neural networks. \citet{bills2023language} attempted to automatically generate functional explanations for neurons in language models, while \citet{geva2020transformer} analyzed their role in knowledge recall.
-However, this view faces the polysemy problem, where the same neuron often activates for multiple semantically unrelated patterns \citep{olah2020zoom}, a phenomenon that \citet{elhage2022toy} attributed to superposition.
-Collectively, these studies suggest that neurons are unsuitable as the fundamental units of neural networks.
-Thus, \citet{olah2020zoom} prompted a shift in focus from neurons to features.
+\textbf{Neurons.} Early interpretability studies regarded neurons, the minimal computational units of neural networks, as the basic units of analysis.
+Subsequent work sought to ascribe functional interpretations to individual neurons \citep{bills2023language, geva2020transformer}.
+However, neurons face the polysemantic problem, activating for multiple semantically unrelated patterns \citep{olah2020zoom}, a phenomenon attributed to superposition \citep{elhage2022toy}.
+These findings indicate that neurons are unsuited as such units, motivating a shift from neurons to features \citep{olah2020zoom}.

-\textbf{Features.} Although there was no unified formal definition of "feature" at its inception \citep{elhage2022toy}, it is commonly understood as a linear direction with specific meaning (\citealp{hewitt2019structural}; \citealp{park2023linear}; \citealp{gurnee2023finding}; \citealp{chen2025knowledge}). \citet{cunningham2023sparse} introduced sparse autoencoders (SAEs) to learn features in language models, with subsequent work \citet{gao2024scaling} and \citet{templeton2024scaling} expanding SAEs to larger scales. \citet{rajamanoharan2024improving} and \citet{rajamanoharan2024jumping} optimized the architecture to mitigating feature shrinkage \citep{wright2024addressing}. \citet{lieberum2024gemma} and \citet{he2024llama} trained SAEs and made them open source, facilitating broader use in the community.
-However, open issues persist: existing SAEs fail to achieve complete reconstruction, with the unreconstructed component termed "dark matter" \citep{engels2024decomposing}, and instability from feature splitting and merging (\citealp{bussmann2025learning}; \citealp{chanin2025feature}) limits their suitability as basic units.
-To address these issues, we propose atoms as the fundamental unit for mechanistic interpretability, developing Atoms Theory, which provides principled guarantees through definition, theoretical analysis, and empirical validation.
+\textbf{Features.} Although features initially lacked a unified formal definition \citep{elhage2022toy}, they are commonly understood as linear directions with specific meaning \citep{hewitt2019structural, park2023linear, gurnee2023finding, chen2025knowledge}.
+Sparse autoencoders (SAEs) were introduced to learn such features \citep{cunningham2023sparse} and subsequently scaled to larger settings \citep{gao2024scaling, templeton2024scaling}. \citet{rajamanoharan2024improving} and \citet{rajamanoharan2024jumping} optimized the architecture to mitigating feature shrinkage \citep{wright2024addressing}.
+Despite widespread adoption \citep{lieberum2024gemma, he2024llama}, existing SAEs remain limited by incomplete reconstruction, with the unreconstructed component termed "dark matter" \citep{engels2024decomposing}, and instability from feature splitting and merging (\citealp{bussmann2025learning}; \citealp{chanin2025feature}), undermining their suitability as FRUs.
+We therefore propose atoms as FRUs and develop Atom Theory.

+\textbf{Other related perspectives.} Our work focuses on neurons and features as two major interpretability paradigms, comparing and unifying them under the criterion of FRUs.
+Other interpretability studies consider higher-level objects such as attention heads \citep{olsson2022context,geva2023dissecting}, circuits \citep{meng2022locating,yao2024knowledge}, and localized model components \citep{chen2025knowledge,hu2024wilke}.
+Moreover, broader work has studied AI systems from the perspective of compressed sensing \citep{feng2014compressive,giryes2016deep,papyan2017convolutional,bank2018etf,liang2020image,wang2022overparameterized,li2023provable}, offering a related perspective distinct from our focus on representational units.